DegreeSign/ds_webpack/README.md

-# DegreeSign WebApp
+# DegreeSign webpack setup for WebApps
 The progressive web application template built with Webpack and TypeScript.
 Leverage `@degreesign/webpack` package for streamlined configuration and deployment.
+In addition to server bundling.

 ## Features
 - **Webpack-powered**: Optimised bundling for production-ready applications.